airbytehq/airbyte/docs/integrations/destinations/databend.md

 #### Output Schema

-Each stream will be output into its own table in ClickHouse.
+Each stream will be output into its own table in Databend.
 Each table will contain 3 columns:

 * `_airbyte_ab_id`: a uuid assigned by Airbyte to each event that is processed.
-The column type in ClickHouse is `String`.
+The column type in Databend is `String`.
 * `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
-The column type in ClickHouse is `DateTime64`.
+The column type in Databend is `Timestamp`.
 * `_airbyte_data`: a json blob representing with the event data.
-The column type in ClickHouse is `String`.
+The column type in Databend is `String`.

 ## Getting Started
 You can follow the [Connecting to a Warehouse docs](https://docs.databend.com/using-databend-cloud/warehouses/connecting-a-warehouse) to get the user, password, host etc.